 Related: want to understand the islands, check out my Guide to The Hawaiian Islands – Maps, Names & Facts

 But what do you do if you’re on your first visit to Big Island?
 Where do you even start, working your way through the many things to do?
 In this guide, I’ll give you a list of the highlights from beaches to volcanoes to luaus to culture, hikes and waterfalls.
-Here’s my list of the top 15 things to do in Hawaii Big Island for first-time visitors.
+Here’s my list of the top 15 things to do in Big Island.

 1. Visit Hawaii Volcanoes National Park